Photo by Jules Verne Times Two

 Price: €80–220/night | Location: Rua do Milagre de Santo António 6, Alfama

-Solar dos Mouros has the finest views of any mid-range hotel in Lisbon — the terrace directly overlooks the São Jorge Castle walls, with the Alfama rooftops and the Tagus River visible below.
-13 rooms; intimate scale; genuine Lisbon character.
+Solar dos Mouros has the best views of any mid-range hotel in Lisbon — the terrace looks directly onto the São Jorge Castle walls, with the Alfama rooftops and the Tagus River visible below.
+It’s a small, 13-room property with genuine Alfama character.

 Torel Avantgarde — Modern Boutique